Welcome to the land of Elf on the Shelf!

 You very well might LOVE the Elf on the Shelf tradition.

 Maybe you’ve been waiting impatiently for your toddler to be old enough to appreciate some Elf on the Shelf antics.

 Toddlerhood is a good time to start this fun tradition.

 Don’t be scared away by the moms that you’ve heard complaining about this Christmas tradition.

-If you are prepared ahead of time, I promise, the smile on your toddler’s face each morning will make you LOVE this tradition.
+If you are prepared ahead of time this holiday season, I promise, the smile on your toddler’s face each morning will make you LOVE your first year of this fun Christmas tradition.

 P.S.- My Elf on the Shelf Calendar and Planner can help you to be super organized so that you can have fun with it.